pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The resulting domain events are now held internally in the aggregate in a list of pending events, in the ``pending_events`` attribute.
+The resulting domain events are now held internally in the aggregate in a list of pending events.
 The pending events can be collected by calling the aggregate's :func:`~eventsourcing.domain.Aggregate.collect_events` method.
 These events are pending to be saved, and indeed the library's :ref:`application <Application objects>` object has a :func:`~eventsourcing.application.Application.save` method which works by calling this method.
 So far, we have created four domain events and we have not yet collected them, and so there will be four pending events: one ``Created`` event, and three ``SomethingHappened`` events.

 .. code:: python